FAQ

 Application of the method

-How to get officially trained in the Bilan Carbone® method
+How to receive official training on the Bilan Carbone® method

-The first essential step to handling the Bilan Carbone®, training provides the skills needed to use the Bilan Carbone® methodology and tools.
-For quality purposes, it is a prerequisite to accessing all up-to-date Bilan Carbone® tools.
+A first essential step to work with the Bilan Carbone®, training enables acquisition of the skills necessary to use the Bilan Carbone® methodology and tools.
+For quality reasons, it is a prerequisite to access the full set of up-to-date Bilan Carbone® tools.

-For people trained in previous versions of the Bilan Carbone®, an update module on the new version of the method, free and mandatory, will be available at the beginning of 2025.
+For people trained on earlier versions of the Bilan Carbone®, an upgrade module on the new version of the method, free and mandatory, will be available in early 2025.

 🔗 For more information: https://abc-transitionbascarbone.fr/agir/se-former-au-bilan-carbone/

-Which tool to use to apply the new method?
+Which tool should be used to apply the new method?

 You can use:

-the tools of the ABC : updates are underway and tools adapted to the new method will be available at the beginning of 2025
+the ABC tools : updates are underway and the tools adapted to the new method will be available at the beginning of 2025

-the tools compliant with the method : monitoring is being carried out to prepare the renewal of conformity and so that the upgrade to the new version of the method is done over time
+the tools compliant with the method : follow-ups are being carried out to prepare for the renewal of compliance and for the upgrade to the new version of the method to be implemented over time

 How to determine your maturity level?

-You can find in section 1.1 of the method a quiz helping you to know your organisation's maturity level.
-This quiz is based on your previous assessments as well as on what you plan to implement at each stage of your next assessment.
+You can find in section 1.1 of the method a quiz to help you know your organisation's maturity level.
+This quiz is based on your previous assessments as well as what you plan to implement at each stage of your next assessment.

 Where to find practical implementation advice for this method?

-If your question concerns a practical application of the method, or carbon accounting in the broad sense:
+If your question concerns a practical application of the method, or carbon accounting in the broader sense:

 We invite you to consult the following 2 resources, which are managed by the ABC:

-The PCG (General Carbon Plan) which is an operational guide, with practical advice
+The GCP (General Carbon Plan) which is an operational guide, with practical advice

 OCP (Open Carbon Practice) which is a platform for methodological exchanges between carbon practitioners.
-Users of the PCG resource can report gaps, or propose ideas for improvement by joining the OCP community on Slack.
+Users of the GCP resource can report gaps, or propose improvement ideas by joining the OCP community on Slack.

 How to find a Bilan Carbone® provider and consultant